KesPatil/ML_competition_CIS_520/README.md

 # ML_competition_CIS_520
-This ML based project was done to predict the health status of US counties using tweets and socio-economic factors
+This ML based project was done in 2018 to predict the health status of US counties using tweets and socio-economic factors

 This team project stood 3rd in terms of accuracy in overall 66 teams in the course of CIS 520 UPenn